cedricgrothues/home-automation/README.md

 ### Controllers

-Controllers must implement a standardised interface for fetching and updating device state.
+Controllers must implement a standardized interface for fetching and updating the device state.

 `GET modules.<controller-identifier>/device/<device-identifier>`